 I thought it was a great tablet for the money and worked quickly and easily.
 It was really easy to set up and I have encountered no problems with it.
 Available from Asda means if there were any issues it would be easy to return too which I think is a bonus.

-*This post, even though it was a sponsored post, it is my honest opinion.
+*This post, even though it was sponsored by Netflix, it is my honest opinion.
 Hope you enjoyed it!*